joehom0416/deterministic-uuid-vs-newsequentialid/README.md

-# GuidDemo
+# deterministic-uuid-vs-newsequentialid

 ## Overview

-GuidDemo is a .NET 8 console application that demonstrates the performance and design trade-offs between two approaches for handling primary and foreign keys in SQL Server tables using GUIDs:
+This is a .NET 8 console application that demonstrates the performance and design trade-offs between two approaches for handling primary and foreign keys in SQL Server tables using GUIDs:

 - **Scenario A:** Database-generated GUIDs (`NEWSEQUENTIALID()`) as clustered primary keys, requiring SELECTs to resolve foreign keys.
 - **Scenario B:** Deterministic GUIDs (UUID v5-style) generated in application code, allowing foreign keys to be computed without database lookups.